jvitorsb98/jvitorsb98/README.md

 ## Hi!
 I'm João Vitor 👋

 I hold a Bachelor's degree in Electrical Engineering from the State University of Santa Cruz and have recently completed my residency in Software Development at CEPEDI.
 During this experience, I developed practical and theoretical skills in various technologies, with a particular focus on Java and Spring Boot, which are my true passions.
 As an enthusiast of these technologies, I am always seeking new challenges and opportunities to apply my knowledge and contribute to the development of innovative solutions.
+You can find the activities and projects I worked on during my residency at this link: [GitHub - Residence TIC18](https://github.com/jvitorsb98/residencia18).

 <div align="center">
 <a href="https://github.com/jvitorsb98">